 Minn.
 Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference § 471.88, subd.4 3.
-Stockholder of Cooperative Association If the transaction involved a contract with a cooperative association: Was the officer a shareholder or stockholder and not an officer or manager of the cooperative association? § 471.88, subd.
-5 4.
-Contracts That Do Not Need to Be Bid If an interested officer entered into a contract for goods and services with the governing body: a.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference § 471.88, 3.
+Stockholder of Cooperative Association subd.
+4 3.
+Stockholder of Cooperative Association 3000.
+If the transaction involved a contract with a cooperative association: a.
+Was the officer a shareholder or stockholder and not an officer or manager of the cooperative association? § 471.88, 4.
+Contracts That Do Not Need to Be Bid subd.
+5 If an interested officer entered into a contract for goods and services with the governing body: a.
 Was the contract one that did not need to be bid?
-(See discussion of contracts that are subject to bidding on page 4-1.) § 471.89, subd.
+(See discussion of contracts that are subject to bidding on page 4-1.) ¢ 471 90 h Didde Teen Deed ediede wefennen of the contract and ediede § 471.89, subd.
 2 b.
-Did the Town Board, prior to performance of the contract, authorize the contract by adopting a resolution setting forth the essential facts and determining that the contract price was as low or lower than the price at which the commodity or service could be obtained elsewhere? § 471.89, subd.
-3 c.
-Prior to payment of the contract, did the interested officer file with the Town Clerk an affidavit stating: (1) the name of the officer and office held; (2) an itemization of the commodity or services furnished; (3) the contract price; (4) the reasonable value; (5) the interest of the officer in the contract; (6) that to the best of his/her knowledge and belief the contract price was as low or lower than the price at which the commodities or services could have been obtained from other sources? § 471.89, subd.
-2 d.
-If the contract was entered into under emergency conditions, did the Town Board adopt such a resolution prior to payment of the claims in which the facts of the emergency are also stated? § 471.88, subd.
-6 5.
-Contract with Fire Department If the Town Board entered into a contract with a fire department in which an interested officer was a member: a.
+Did the Town Board, prior to performance of the contract, authorize the contract by adopting a resolution setting forth the essential facts and Suod.
+2 determining that the contract price was as low or lower than the price at which the commodity or service could be obtained elsewhere? ··· § 471.89, c.
+Prior to payment of the contract, did the interested officer file with the subd.
+3 Town Clerk an affidavit stating: (1) 4 (1) the name of the officer and office held; (2) an itemization of the commodity or services furnished; (3) the contract price; (4) the reasonable value; (5) the interest of the officer in the contract; (6) that to the best of his/her knowledge and belief the contract price was as low or lower than the price at which the commodities or services could have been obtained from other sources? § 471.89, d.
+If the contract was entered into under emergency conditions, did the subd.
+2 Town Board adopt such a resolution prior to payment of the claims in which the facts of the emergency are also stated? § 471.88, 5.
+Contract with Fire Department subd.
+6 • If the Town Board entered into a contract with a fire department in which an interested officer was a member: interested officer was a member: a.
 Was the fire department a volunteer fire department? b.
 Was the contract for payment of compensation or payment of retirement benefits?